webpchecker

 • encourages you to bring relaxation and presence to your plate to support your digestive health.

-• can help you have a healthier relationship with food and your body.
+• supports a healthier relationship with food and your body.

 How mindful eating works